 Skills Acquisition And Rehearsal Phase

-During the second phase of stress inoculation therapy, patients begin to reduce their stress and anxiety by learning valuable coping skills for their unique circumstances.
-Practitioners consider individual stressors, as well as the strengths and weaknesses of the individual.
+During the second phase of SIT, participants can usually begin to reduce their stress and anxiety by learning valuable coping skills for their unique circumstances.
+The therapist typically considers individual pressures, as well as the strengths and weaknesses of the individual.
 They may talk through the beliefs one has developed due to PTSD, if applicable.

-Patients may receive a combination of therapies during this phase and be taught a variety of useful skills including, but not limited to, the following:
+The individual may receive a combination of therapies during this phase and may be taught a variety of useful skills, including the following:

-Throughout this phase, patients add many techniques to their stress-busting toolkit to ensure they have a variety of coping strategies from which to choose in various provoking situations or as a way to cope with post-traumatic stress.
+Throughout this phase, participants add many techniques to their stress reduction toolkit to ensure they have a variety of coping strategies from which to choose in various provoking situations or as a way to cope with post-traumatic stress.
 During this time, they may start to notice opportunities in their daily lives where they can use these skills.
 In the next stage, the application and follow-through phase, these strategies are practiced in the clinical setting before being implemented in real-life scenarios.

 Application And Follow-Through Phase